Chapter 19. Editions and Licensing

 affiliated with an anthology if the editors are graduate students preparing projects

-or theses, or if the editors are a Pedagogical Partner and their students.
+or theses, or if the editors are a pedagogical partner and their students.
 LEMDO might

 liaise with the anthology leads to see if the prospective student edition might have

 a logical home in one of the anthologies eventually.
-At this point (2021), LEMDO has
+At this point (2025), LEMDO has

 no plan to support multiple editions of any one play.
 Our key outcome is to expand